 To qualify for the Seal of Biliteracy by their senior year of high school, students must demonstrate proficiency in:

 - Earning a minimum score of 21 in the Reading/Writing portion of the ACT (from previous years) and a minimum score of 540 in the Evidence Based Reading and Writing portion of the SAT, OR

-- Earning a minimum overall score of 5.0 with minimum subtest scores in reading and writing of 4.2 on the ACCESS for ELLs exam, OR
+- Earning a minimum of 4.8 on the ACCESS 2.0 for ELLs exam, OR

 - Have earned a 4 or 5 on the Advanced Placement language exam taken prior to this school year